Skip to Main Content

 Licensed drone pilots cleared by the Civil Aviation Directorate of the Republic of Serbia, flying cinema payloads over the Kalemegdan fortress, the Djerdap gorge and the Tara and Zlatibor mountains.

 Here is the breakdown.
 Serbia is top aerial country.
-Belgrade, set where the Sava meets the Danube and crowned by the Kalemegdan fortress, gives operators a dense and cinematic capital that is well practised at doubling for other European cities.
+Belgrade, set where the Sava meets the Danube and crowned by the Kalemegdan fortress, gives operators a dense and cinematic capital that is well used at doubling for other European cities.
 Beyond it, the Djerdap, or Iron Gates, gorge cuts a dramatic line where the Danube narrows between cliffs, while the mountains of Tara.
-Zlatibor and Kopaonik offer sweeping forested ridgelines and ski terrain that suit Serbia's four distinct seasons, including cold, snow-trusted winters.
+Zlatibor and Kopaonik give sweeping forested ridgelines and ski terrain that suit Serbia's four distinct seasons, including cold, snow-trusted winters.

 ACT 03